bupttaxi/PERT_LAB2_ID2223/README.md

 ##  1， Model Resource Comparison (1B vs 3B)

+We trained both the 1B and 3B models for 1 epoch using a Colab Pro A100 GPU.

 | Metric | Llama 1B | Llama 3B |
 |--------|----------|-----------|
 | **Total Training Time** | 3 h 09 min | 5 h 38 min |